- Featured Columnists

 Evaluating Mortgage Types

 Finding a mortgage can be a strenuous process.
-Not only are there hundreds of institutions offering mortgages, it can seem as though there are dozens of different types of mortgages themselves.
-Different interest rates, different lengths and other features can be confusing.
+Not only are there hundreds of institutions offering mortgages, it can seem as though there are dozens of different types of mortgages.
+Different interest rates, different terms and other features can be confusing.
 This article describes some of the different options you may encounter as you shop for a mortgage.
 As you review your options, keep two thoughts in mind:

 Fixed Rate Mortgages